Chaugacha: Demographics

 According to the 2011 Census of India, Chaugachha had a total population of 8,603, of which 4,442 (52%) were males and 4,161 (48%) were females.
 Population in the age range 0–6 years was 837.
 The total number of literate persons in Chaugachha was 6,098 (78.52% of the population over 6 years).

+Education

+Chowgacha Panu Gopal High School (H.S.) and Chowgachha Primary School are the two main educational institutions in Chaugachha.
+In addition to these, there are a few private kindergarten (KG) schools in the village that provide early childhood education.